What Is a Daisy Chain in Real Estate?

 If the parties do not wish to answer questions, an investor’s safest course of action may be to simply walk away from the deal.

-A real estate daisy chain occurs when a wholesaler signs a purchase agreement with a property seller and assigns the contract to another wholesaler, who then does the same to another, and so on.
+A real estate daisy chain occurs when a wholesaler signs a purchase agreement with a property seller and then assigns the contract to another wholesaler, who then does the same to another, and so on.
 All of these parties will tack on an additional assignment fee over the seller’s original asking price, so if the property is sold, the wholesalers in the daisy chain will keep their share of the difference.

 There can be many parties making up one daisy chain, which often causes confusion and fragmented lines of communication.
 While it is possible for all parties to make a profit in a daisy chain, its risks can easily outweigh its benefits.